AlexDCode/AutomatedRadioEvaluationSuite/docs/readthedocs/source/getting_started.md

 - [MATLAB](https://www.mathworks.com/products/matlab.html) R2023b or above.
 - [MATLAB Instrument Control Toolbox](https://www.mathworks.com/products/instrument.html) (for VISA control functions)
 - [MATLAB RF Toolbox](https://www.mathworks.com/products/rftoolbox.html) (to read and analyze S-parameter data)
+- [MATLAB Antenna Toolbox](https://www.mathworks.com/products/antenna.html) (to view and plot 3D radiation patterns)
 - [Keysight Connection Expert](https://www.keysight.com/us/en/lib/software-detail/computer-software/io-libraries-suite-downloads-2175637.html) (for VISA drivers; Install the pre-requisite first, then the main installer)

 ## Download and Install

-- Download the latest release of the Automated Radio Evaluation Suite from [releases](https://github.com/bolanosv/AutomatedRadioEvaluationSuite/releases).
+- Download the latest Automated Radio Evaluation Suite release from [releases](https://github.com/bolanosv/AutomatedRadioEvaluationSuite/releases).
   - **For the MATLAB App**: Follow the instructions in the [Packaging and Installing MATLAB Apps Guide](https://www.mathworks.com/videos/packaging-and-installing-matlab-apps-70404.html).

 ## Network Configuration

-If the app is only being used to plot, this can be skipped.
-If it will be usead for measurement, it is required.
+If the app is only used to plot, this can be skipped.
+If it will be used for measurement, it is required.

 1. **WiFi or Ethernet**: Connect to the same network as the devices.
 2. **IP Configuration**: Ensure your device’s IP address is set up with the following network settings to connect to the instruments within the ARES Lab: